DeepakVats123/DeepakVats123/README.md

 # Hey !!
 Great to see you here!  :-)

 ### <div>
-Dynamic & detail-oriented Full Stack Web Developer with hands-on experience in building responsive, user-centric applications using modern technologies such as Next.js, React, JavaScript & TypeScript.
-Proficient in front-end development with HTML5, CSS3, and CSS frameworks like Tailwind-CSS & Chakra-UI, and experienced in backend development with Node.js, Express.js, & MongoDB.
-Skilled in state management using Redux & version control with Git & GitHub.
+Exceptionally skilled Full Stack Web Developer with proficiency in JavaScript and the MERN stack (MongoDB, Express.js, React.js, Node.js).
+Demonstrates strong problem-solving skills, attention to detail, and efficient Generative AI use.
+Quickly learns new technologies and excels in collaborative environments.
 </div>